 Rechelle added that names ‘Making and Using Video Recordings’ is different than ‘Making Live Video.’
 A lot of instructors make videos in advance.
 ‘Instructional Video’ rather than ‘Synchronous ‘video.
 The first part is about using cameras during a live class or synchronous class.
-Brian will clarify that ‘You can make all videos on your own.’
+Brian will clarify ‘You can make all videos on your own.’
 We will make corrections and Brian will send out to all members.
 Sandra asked for a timeline for approval and hopes this is not dragged out too long as it is needed now.
 Brian wants buy-in and feedback from all institutions.
 Ingrid shared that the Deans and VPIs have been asking for guidance over the last month.
 Poppy suggested providing them something by adding “this guidance is dynamic, we are going through process, send feedback.”
 Rechelle said calling it ‘Recommendations’ instead of ‘Guidelines’ makes it less cut and dry.
 Include at the beginning He appreciates all of the feedback and hopes to finalize the document at the March meeting ‘if you have feedback’ and add Brian’s contact information so they know right away they can ask or comment.

 DE Handbook